HaSan1y/cards/README.md

-- beta site in construction. intention of site: `crud` operations (nodejs, indexdb..)
+- intention of this website: `crud` operations (nodejs, indexdb,...)